 - Strawberry

 I had originally made this salad with only spinach but it needed a little more crunch.
 The next salad I made with half spinach and half romaine.
-It was perfect!

-How to Make Pink Vinaigrette
+How to Make Strawberry Vinaigrette

 For The Toppings